 General knowledge and conversational reasoning at typical lengths.
 The top open-weight models are within striking distance of the closed frontier on chat-style use, factual questions, and structured reasoning that fits in a single context window.
 The leaderboards capture this accurately, even if they miss the categories further down.
 For more on the leaderboard problem, see why benchmarks stopped telling you anything.

 The third is multilingual capability in high-resource languages.
-The top open models compete strongly across European languages, Chinese, Japanese, and increasingly Arabic, and Qwen 3 specifically pushes the Chinese frontier ahead of any closed model you can buy.
+The top open models compete strongly across European languages, Chinese, Japanese, and increasingly Arabic, and Qwen3.6 specifically pushes the Chinese frontier ahead of any closed model you can buy.
 For organizations doing serious multilingual work, the open-weight tier has become a genuine first choice rather than a fallback.

 The capabilities open weights are slowest to match are exactly the ones the closed labs poured the most engineering into.
 The hardest gaps to close are the ones worth the most money.